Modern YEAR FOURTEEN (Part 2)

 ———————–Detective Comics #675

-Batman (Jean-Paul) tracks down Abattoir and chases him into a foundry where the villain winds up dangling precariously above a vat of molten metal.
-Jean-Paul begins hallucinating visions of both St. Dumas and his dead father as Abattoir begs for salvation.
-Robin busts onto the scene just in time to see Abattoir fall to a gruesome death!
-When Batman willingly allows Abattoir to die, Abattoir takes the secret location of his kidnapped cousin to the grave with him, thus dooming the innocent victim as well.
-(Abattoir’s death is also shown via flashback from Batman/Demon.)
-In SOTB #28 Commissioner Gordon finds out about Abattoir’s death and accuses Batman of murder.
+Picking up directly from The Outsiders Vol. 2 #9, Batman (Jean-Paul Valley) pauses his search for Gunhawk and Gunbunny when he realizes where Abattoir is hiding.
+Batman chases Abattoir into a foundry and dangles him precariously over a vat of molten metal.
+As Abattoir begs for salvation, Batman begins hallucinating visions of both St. Dumas and his dead father.
+Robin bursts onto the scene just in time to see Abattoir fall to a gruesome demise!
+(Abattoir’s final fate is also shown via flashback from Batman/Demon.)
+By allowing Abattoir to die, Batman, rather callously, has also caused the death of Graham Etchison (Abattoir’s still-missing abductee, who will now never be found).
+Not only has Batman taken the life of a monster, but he’s also inadvertently caused the death of an innocent victim.
+In SOTB #28, Commissioner Gordon finds out about Abattoir’s death and accuses Batman of murder.
 In a brilliant scene by Alan Grant, Gordon breaks down and demands to know what happened to the original Batman.
 Jean-Paul tells him that he is Batman, he always will be, and he’s not afraid to kill again.
 Enraged, Gordon smashes the Bat-Signal!
-Jean-Paul’s “Crusade” comes to an end as he adds even more armor and lethal weaponry to the Bat-suit and mercilessly brings Gunhawk to justice.
+Fueled by righteous anger, Batman violently patrols, after which he designs further upgrades to his costume.
+With exactly two days having passed since Detective Comics #674, Detective Comics #675 sees Gunhawk take over a hospital in an effort to get medical care for Gunbunny.
+After adding even more armor and lethal weaponry to the Bat-suit, Batman mercilessly brings Gunhawk to justice.

 –FLASHBACK: From Batman & Superman: World’s Finest #9 Part 2.
-Az-Bats meets with Superman one-on-one for the second time.
-They team-up to stop a murderous vigilante from executing mob boss Donnie Riven (twin brother of Metropolis crook Lonnie Riven).
+Batman (Jean-Paul Valley) meets with Superman one-on-one for the second time.
+They team up to stop a murderous vigilante from executing mob boss Donnie Riven (twin brother of Metropolis crook Lonnie Riven).

 ———————–Batman #509